-He recently played the lead role of Paddo in 1%, which premiered in the Discovery section of the Toronto International Film Festival, and appeared in Mary Magdalene, from renowned director Garth Davis.
+Recent credits include the lead role of Paddo in 1%, which premiered in the Discovery section of the Toronto International Film Festival and Mary Magdalene, from renowned director Garth Davis.

 Previous film credits include the lead role of Tim Conigrave in Neil Armfield’s adaptation of the book Holding the Man, which earned him nominations for Best Actor at the AACTAs and Australia’s Film Critics’ Circle Awards; the award-winning Hacksaw Ridge, from director Mel Gibson; The Water Diviner, under the direction of Russell Crowe; Ali’s Wedding and A Few Less Men.